didiooi/UnconformityDetection/README.md

 ## Terminology
 **Unconformity**: A discontinuity in sediment deposition shown as buried erosional surface separating 2 rock masses or strata of different ages. or Geologic surface separating older from younger rocks and representing a gap in the geologic record.
+...(*Popular unconformities include Base Cretaceous Unconformity.
+Popular reservoirs with permeable unconformity pathways include Permian.
+Excellent unconformity traps include the Prudhoe Bay oil field and flanks of Central Kansas and Nemaha uplifts, such as the Mississippian limestone of the Central Kansas uplift beneath the Pennsylvanian/Mississippian unconformity.*)
 **GAN**: Part of convolutional neural network, a class of unsupervised learning, implemented by a competing dual-neural-network system.